CactuseSecurity/firewall-orchestrator/documentation/developer-docs/project-directory-structure.md

   - downloads and installs Docker and related packages
   - creates local config directory {{ iso_home }}/.docker and adds config.json

-- The role backend executes the tasks
+- The role database executes the tasks

-  - installs postgresql
+  - installs postgresql DBMS
   - copies install directory (roles/backend/files/install) to {{ iso_home }}.
 It contains the database
+  - removes all containers to make sure the database can be dropped (otherwise the hasura process blocks dropping the database)
-  - makes database install scripts executable
+  - copies and executes database install scripts
   - sets passwords for database users
-  - removes all containers # (Tim fragen)

 - The role api executes the tasks
   - defines the directories